Linkedin-in Facebook-f Youtube

 WHERE do I get ideas for creative review methods?

-There are dozens of review exercise techniques online and, of course, in a Langevin workshop!
-We use a variety of methods in every Langevin virtual or instructor-led workshop.
-Keep reading for my favorite review methods that work with any type of content.
+There are countless review techniques available online and, of course, within Langevin workshops.
+In fact, every Langevin virtual or instructor-led program intentionally models a variety of review methods.
+Below are some review activities that work with almost any type of content.

 Peer Review